caccnz/constitution/constitution.md

 ### Section I Qualifications

-1. A credible testimony of faith in the Lord Jesus Christ before the Board of Elders and a Confession of Faith by baptism.
+1. A credible testimony of faith in the Lord Jesus Christ before the Board of Elders and a confession of faith by baptism.

 2. A commitment to "Article II Membership and Doctrine" as set forth in the "Constitution for Churches."